 Once again he claimed he had “notting” to hide.

-Things had come to a fine pass indeed, he observed, when the expertise of a politician struggling to fine–tune the rental sector during an ‘existential housing crisis,’ could be attacked as he had been.
+Things had come to a fine pass indeed, he observed, when the expertise of a politician struggling to fine–tune the rental sector during an ‘existential housing crisis,’ could be attacked, as his had been.
 “A busy man who, despite having a constituency secretary, a departmental secretary and a Dail secretary to do the pencil pushing, was himself forced to take the brunt of the blame?”

 Speaking by phone, he later told a reporter, “You won’t have Troy to kick around anymore”.